creylopez/ffiiimacosk8s/readme.md

     launchctl load com.crey.fireflyiibackup.plist

-Usually, it should start automatically on system reboot
+Usually, it should start automatically on system reboot. <== I need to work more on this.
+It does not work at system reboot.
+If I move it to system folders then the shell takes root as owner and it does not find docker.

 Log files for this script are in /tmp/fireflyiii.err and /tmp/fireflyiii.out